 I am the School Business Manager

 After joining CIS as a parent governor three years ago, when the schools federated, I became an associate member and I am on the Achievement & Families Committee.

 With 24 years’ experience teaching secondary science including as head of department, I have a passion for education and love working with young people.
 I take our children’s education very seriously, bringing enthusiasm, commitment and a positive, common sense approach.

 At HHJS I have helped as a SATs reader, taken part in Learning Walks and directed fundraising activities.

 I won £100,000 for my secondary school by making a science film for the 'O2 web-learning platform' in 2011.

-Beyond school, I work with my husband Andrew (a science educationalist) in devising and delivering science talks and shows at various schools and festivals, often along with our daughter, who is currently in Year 4.
+Beyond school, I work with my husband Andrew (a science educationalist) in devising and delivering science talks and shows at various schools and festivals, often along with our daughter.

 Vicki Trinder: Associate member

 I am the Deputy Headteacher of Carlisle Infant School.
 I am on the Achievement & Families Committee.